-- Use vegetated swales to slow and infiltrate water and trap pollutants in the soil, where they can be naturally destroyed by soil organisms. - Maximize the use of pervious pavements, such as brick or concrete pavers separated by sand and planted with grass. - Special high-permeability concrete is available for cart paths or parking lots.
+- Use vegetated swales to slow and infiltrate water and trap pollutants in the soil, where they can be naturally destroyed by soil organisms. - Maximize the use of pervious pavements, such as brick or concrete pavers separated by sand and planted with grass. - Use special high-permeability concrete available for cart paths or parking lots.

-- Design stormwater control structures to hold stormwater for appropriate residence times in order to remove total suspended solids. - Use a stormwater treatment train to convey water from one treatment structure to another. - Eliminate or minimize directly connected impervious areas as much as possible. - Disconnect runoff from gutters and roof drains from impervious areas, so that it flows onto permeable areas that allow the water to infiltrate near the point of generation. - Use depressed landscape islands in parking lots to catch, filter, and infiltrate water, instead of letting it run off.
-When hard rains occur, an elevated stormwater drain inlet allows the island to hold the treatment volume and settle out sediments, while allowing the overflow to drain away. - Ensure that no discharges from pipes go directly to water.
+- Design stormwater control structures to hold stormwater for appropriate residence times, in order to remove total suspended solids. - Eliminate or minimize directly connected impervious areas as much as possible. - Use depressed landscape islands in parking lots to catch, filter, and infiltrate water, instead of letting it run off.